flashoc/myHomework/final_assignment_13126082_huangli.md

-How to ensure the quality of a software system
+How to ensure the quality of diandian app
 =====
 Huang Li (13126082)